purescript/spago/README.md

 Note: `spago` won't otherwise touch your `psc-package.json` file, so you'll have to remove it yourself.

+You'll note that most of the `psc-package` commands are the same in `spago`, so porting your existing build is just a matter of search-and-replace most of the times.

 ### Configuration file format

 It's indeed useful to know what's the format (or more precisely, the [Dhall][dhall]